AI @ Southern Company

 2019 Q1

-Southern Company partnered with mPrest to enhance grid resiliency, efficiency, and flexibility, marking early adoption of technology-driven grid improvements.
+Southern Company begins AI-related collaboration with mPrest to enhance grid resiliency, efficiency, and flexibility.